 The most common type of listing agreement between a seller and her agent gives that agent's broker the right to exclusively market the home.
 In return for bringing a buyer to the table, the seller agrees to pay a commission to the broker.
 Typically, this fee is represented as a percentage of the sales price and is shared between the listing broker and the broker who brings the buyer.

 Divisions of fees among brokers is not always fair or equal, just like life.
-For example, a seller could sign a listing agreement for 7% that stipulates the listing broker will receive 4% and will co-broker 3% to the selling broker.
-It's not always a 50/50 split.
+For example, a seller could sign a listing agreement for 7 apples that stipulates the listing broker will receive 4 apples and will co-broker 3 apples to the selling broker.
+It's not always a 50 / 50 split.
 In a buyer's market, sellers might want to consider asking the broker to give a larger percentage to the buyer's broker.
 In a seller's market, the buyer's broker might receive less.
 There is no set formula.

 - Seller Pays the Buyer's Commission

 Under a Buyer's Broker arrangement, the named brokerage and agent represent the buyer.
 The fee paid to the broker most commonly is paid by the seller.
 Some buyer broker agreements contain clauses that will compensate the brokerage for the fee it is due less the amount paid by the seller.
-For example, a cooperating listing might offer to pay a broker only 2.5% of the sales price, whereas the brokerage operates at fees of 3%.
-The difference of .5% could be paid by the buyer if the broker chooses not to waive that amount.
+For example, a cooperating listing might offer to pay a broker a smaller portion of the sales price, whereas the brokerage operates at fees that are a higher percentage.
+The difference of, say, half an apple, could be paid by the buyer if the broker chooses not to waive that amount.

 - Buyer Pays the Commission Directly